 Loan Repayment Information

 Students are required to pay back all federal student loans borrowed according to the terms of the Master Promissory Note.
 When it comes time to repay your Federal Direct Student Loan, you will need to select a repayment plan.
-There are several repayment plans to choose from.
+There are several repayment plans and there are several from which to choose.
 How much you pay and how long you take to repay your loans will vary depending on the repayment plan you choose.
 Consolidation loans also have varying repayment plans.
+The Loan Simulator is a new tool to help you make decisions about your student loans.
+Use it to find a repayment plan that meets your needs and goals or to decide whether to consolidate.

 The most common repayment plan options are: Standard, Extended, Graduated, Income Contingent, Income-Driven and Income-Sensitive.
 For detailed descriptions of each repayment plan option, visit the Federal Student Aid website.
 Please Note: students seeking face-to-face guidance may contact One-Stop Student Services in order to schedule an appointment with a Financial Aid Specialist.